Privacy and Cookie Monsters

 We may have to share your business or personal data with the parties set out below for the purposes set out in the table in paragraph 4 above.

 - Internal Third Parties as set out in the Glossary.

 - External Third Parties as set out in the Glossary.

 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Please note that in respect of any payments processed by PayPal, PayPal is a separate and independent controller of your data and you are advised to review their privacy notice.
+Please note that in respect of any payments processors, the payment processor is a separate and independent controller of your data and you are advised to review their privacy notice.

 Some of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: